''There is no chance to get a grant for business development in Tatarstan''

 That's the absurdity of the situation.
 To take the decision, the local executive committee asks the residents to make the examination themselves.
 It costs about 150,000 rubles.
 Correspondents of 7 Days asked the administration if there was the order as of 2009 where it would be registered that the house was subject to demolition, then it means that the examination had already been carried out.
 The executive committee was not only very surprised at the question, but even asked for a copy of the order.

-''We are working here from 3 May,'' Rizayev responded.
+''We have been working here since 3 May,'' Rizayev responded.

 Let's look deeper.
 In one of the inspection reports for 2014 of the house in the village of Shumbut, it is clearly stated – the instrumental examination was not carried out.